This article first appeared here in 2011. It was true then, it is even more true today (250,000).

 Let your State Representative know how important healthy children are (share this with them).

-Relationships between KARA followers and legislators are needed at the Minnesota State Legislature.
+Legislative Relationships Are Needed for Systemic Change Relationships between KARA followers and legislators are needed at the Minnesota State Legislature.
 Law makers make their decisions on information received from trusted advisors.
 If you read this blog, you know more about what at risk youth need than most State Representatives.
+Contact yours here and share stories and posts on as you are able.
+At risk youth, KARA and our community will thank you. |

 All Adults Are the Protectors of All Children